arching-kaos/arching-kaos/docs/README.md

 ## Description

+Arching Kaos is a decentralized radio station.

 ### What's that for?

 Installing and operating a web radio station with
-- chat based on IRC protocol using `kiwiirc` for connecting with browser
+- chat based on IRC protocol using `thelounge` for connecting with browser
 - API for uploading and listing of radio mixes
 - a web site that renders based on live information through the API